'There's no rivalry': Houston responds to Chicago's 'bean' criticism

 "Ours is very unique," pointed out Houstonian Janelle Diaz.
 "They're very different.
 It's very beautiful.
 How can you hate on it?
 See the beauty in that.
 It's art."

-Instead of give in to the bad-mouthing, MFAH Director Gary Tineterow insists there's no battle over the beans.
+Instead of give in to the bad-mouthing, MFAH Director Gary Tinterow insists there's no battle over the beans.

 "This is not about Chicago.
-This is not a rivalry," Tineterow said.
+This is not a rivalry," Tinterow said.

 He added they envision the Kapoor piece to compliment the new Glassell School plaza.
 They want it to be the next great public space in Houston.